Italian Stuffed Spaghetti Squash

 Instructions

-• Preheat oven to 450 degrees.
-Cut both squash in half and remove any seeds.
+• Preheat the oven to 450 degrees Fahrenheit (232 degrees Celsius).
+Cut both squash in half and remove the seeds.
 Brush with olive oil and season with salt and pepper.
-Place face down on a parchment or baking mat lined sheet.
-Roast for 35-45 minutes.
+Place cut side down on a parchment- or baking mat–lined sheet.
+Roast for 35–45 minutes.

-• Meanwhile during the last 20 minutes of the squash roasting, prepare the filling.
+• Meanwhile, during the last 20 minutes of the squash roasting, prepare the filling.
 In a large skillet or Dutch oven set over medium heat, add the olive oil.
-Place the sausage and ground beef in the pan, cook until lightly browned.
-Add the onion and bell pepper, cook until tender, then add the garlic.
+Place the sausage and ground beef in the pan and cook until lightly browned.
+Add the onion and bell pepper; cook until tender, then add the garlic.
 Continue cooking until the meat is browned and the garlic is fragrant.
-Add the oregano, basil, salt and pepper, then the diced tomatoes and tomato paste.
-Turn heat down to low and continue to simmer for 5 to 10 minutes.
+Add the oregano, basil, salt, and pepper, then stir in the diced tomatoes and tomato paste.
+Turn the heat down to low and continue to simmer for 5 to 10 minutes.

-• Once the squash has finished cooking, remove and scrape the inside with a fork until shredded.
+• Once the squash has finished cooking, remove it and scrape the inside with a fork until shredded.
 This is what gives you the spaghetti.
-Fill the squash with the filling, top with grated parmesan and mozzarella cheese.
-Broil for 10-15 minutes or until the cheese has melted (and browns if desired).
+Fill the squash with the filling and top with grated parmesan and mozzarella cheese.
+Broil for 10–15 minutes, or until the cheese has melted (and browned, if desired).

 NOTES